lukekasper/Personal-Projects/Python/CS50/SQL, Models, and Migrations/Lecture Notes.md

   - ORDER BY: returns rows sorted in a specified manner
   - GROUP BY: group flights by a certain value (ie origin = New York)
     - Use HAVING with GROUP BY to add additional constraint (ie must have at least 3 flights leaving from NY to display)
+- CREATE INDEX: Add a way to look up a value by one of its parameters

 Table Structures